jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/api-comparison.md

-# API Feature Comparison
+# API feature comparison

-This document provides a direct, pattern-by-pattern comparison of **Neverthrow**, **Effect**, and **Awaitly** based on the test suite in `api-comparison.test.ts`.

-It highlights how each library handles common tasks like result construction, chaining, error inference, and parallelism.
+Pattern-by-pattern notes from `api-comparison.test.ts`. neverthrow, Effect, and Awaitly on the same tasks.

 ## 1. Basic Result Construction

-How do you create a success or failure value?
+Create a success or failure value.

 ### Neverthrow
 Explicit `ok` and `err` functions.